gtortone/dt5751-fe/README.md

 # Documentation for the DS-Proto V1725 DAQ

+## MIDAS DAQ Installation

+The MIDAS DAQ is installed on a desktop machine currently called

+ds-proto-daq.triumf.ca

+We have a 4-port A3818 CONET2 installed in ds-proto-daq, connected to 4 V1725s.

-## The MIDAS webserver for the prototype setup can be seen here:
+The MIDAS webserver for the prototype setup can be seen here:

 https://ds-proto-daq.triumf.ca/

 (need to distribute username and password somehow)

 ## Useful Information about ODB settings